VaheMin/chat-app-socket/readme.md

     ```

     This will start the server on port 3001 by default.
 You can modify the port configuration in the `.env` file if needed.

+    **Note:** No need to have MongoDB installed as the application connects to the Atlas cloud.

 ## Usage